MuhammadOmaryassir/Tagipedia-task/README.md

 ```

-## This is a Search API that's search for Product
+## This is a Search API that's search for a Product

 ### Features
 - containerized applications